-You can also use smartphones to change what’s shown on screen.
-This is perfect for changing items, product descriptions or prices instantly.
+You can also use smartphones to change what’s shown on the screen.
+This is perfect for changing items, product descriptions, or prices instantly.

 Digital signage helps people navigate buildings so they can get to their destination as quickly as possible.
 This can be an entirely passive process, or it can require user intervention.
 In the passive scenario, maps are shown as part of other content and looped for a given time.
 This is the playlist method commonly used in most digital signage software.

 The interactive scenario requires action from the audience.
 In this case, a touch screen would be installed so visitors can call up a map.
 Finding a location can be assisted with a text search capability or by manually scrolling and zooming a map.